joshxviii/animalese-typing/README.md

 # Animalese Typing

 A small, fun and somewhat annoying extension that will speak Animalese whenever you type online.
-This is the first chrome extension I've ever made.
-I was learning some html and css mostly on my own, and was curious to see if I could make something work.
+You can choose from 8 different voice options to customize the sound!
+Some of the features of this extension include:
+- Changing voice types by clicking the name below the icons in the extension window (4 male voices, 4 female voices).
+- Customizable pitch and intonation.
+- Typing in caps will have a slightly louder and higher pitch.
+- Playing the number keys will sing notes depending on the selected voice type.
+- Special characters such as '@' or '~' will play unique sound effects (This can be disabled in the extension window).

-Enjoy!
-(This extension will not work in the google search bar and on certain websites.)
+Due to security restrictions on certain websites this extension will not work on those sites.

+Thank you and enjoy!

 [Extension Demo](https://www.youtube.com/watch?v=utp0RiIAsOc&ab_channel=JoshuaSherry)